LiranAvda-TAU/Assignments/Assignments/EmployeesSystem/README.md

 ## HTTP API
 The HTTP API offers a single method to check whether an employee is eligible.
 To use the method, a POST request should be sent to the path "/check".
-The request body should contain 4 fields: first_name, last_name, date_of_birth, employee_id.
+The request body should contain 5 fields: first_name, last_name, date_of_birth, employee_id, client.

 ## Server
 The service runs locally on port 8080.
 It was build using python's BaseHttpRequestHandler package.